ediiknorand/yggdrai/README.md

 Q: Modify AI.lua/AI_M.lua to suit your needs.
 Just call the function returned from yggdrai.lua with a profile path and your Homunculus/Mercenary's GID as parameters.

 A: How to configure?
 Q: Program your own profile.
 You can use 'profiles/sample.lua' as a basic structure to your code.
-You must have to return a function that receives an Actor table that describes your Homunculus/Mercenary and extra parameters from the call of the yggdrai function in your AI.lua/AI_M.lua, and returns a state transition table, a command handler, an initial state and arguments for this state.
+You must have to return a function that receives an Actor table that describes your Homunculus/Mercenary and extra parameters from the call of the yggdrai function in your AI.lua/AI_M.lua, and returns a state transition table, a command handler, an initial state and arguments to this state.

 I might update this repository with some useful AI profiles and some utility functions.
 Please, take a look in my LunaAI project and in my AI-Tricks project, if you need any inspiration.